Blog · Review Essay · Last reviewed June 16, 2026

 The book should be read with friction.
 Kurzweil is brilliant at seeing technological compounding, but his frame often treats social, political, ecological, and psychological constraints as secondary.
 Scientific American's critique of later Kurzweilian singularity culture is useful here: it notes both the force of his ideas and the tendency to move too quickly from technical possibility to civilizational deliverance.

 That matters because AI does not arrive as pure intelligence.
-It arrives as firms, chips, energy demand, training data, copyright fights, labor displacement, benchmark incentives, venture timelines, military interest, procurement contracts, content farms, companions, classroom policies, and platform governance.
+It arrives as firms, chips, energy demand, training data, copyright fights, labor displacement, benchmark incentives, venture timelines, military interest, procurement contracts, content farms, companions, classroom policies, standards bodies, and platform governance.
 A model's capability curve is only one line in a crowded diagram.

 The book also underweights the politics of recognition.
 If a machine claims consciousness, who benefits from believing it?
 A companion company may benefit.
 A robotics firm may benefit.
 A platform seeking engagement may benefit.
 A user seeking comfort may benefit, at least briefly.
 But workers, children, patients, grieving people, and isolated users may be asked to grant trust, intimacy, or moral concern to systems whose incentives are hidden behind the character.